lambda-snail/Kvitter/README.md

 ## Libraries

 The platform uses MediatR for CQRS and AutoMapper to facilitate mapping between objects in different layers.
+For testing the libraries xUnit, Moq and mongo2go are used.

 ## Roadmap